 Smart and connected starts from Latch & Switch ICs

 Compared to mechanical switches, Latch & Switch ICs play a key role in numerous applications.
-They increase flexibility, reliability, functional safety, repeatability, accuracy and the dimensions of the final assembly.
+They increase flexibility, reliability, functional safety, repeatability, accuracy and the yield of the final assembly.
 We explain how they work, the different types and the Melexis portfolio of Latch & Switch ICs.

 What are Latch & Switch ICs?